clairehalloran/GeoHeat-GB/README.md

 # GeoHeat-GB: A power systems planning model for heat electrification in Britain

-GeoHeat-GB is an open-source power systems planning model for heat electrification in Britain.
+GeoHeat-GB is an open-source power systems planning model for heat electrification in Britain with high spatial resolution.
 This model is built on the electricity-only [PyPSA-Eur](https://pypsa-eur.readthedocs.io) open model dataset of the European power system.

-This model includes high-resolution representation of the British power system and low-resolution resolution representation of interconnected grids.
+GeoHeat-GB includes high spatial and temporal resolution electricity demand projections for residential heat pump adoption.
+The level of residential air- and ground-source heat pump adoption is exogenously determined and can be specified in the `config.yaml` file.
+This model also includes a high-resolution representation of the British power system and low-resolution resolution representation of interconnected grids.

 ## Licenses and citation